WHMCS/developer-docs/payment-gateways/configuration.md

 These are defined in the `yourmodulename_config` function of the module which is a required function for all gateway modules.

-This function should define both the display name for the module (for backwards compatiblity), and any settings that the gateway module requires.
+This function should define both the display name for the module (for backwards compatibility), and any settings that the gateway module requires.

 ### Defining configuration fields